honeycombio/helm-charts/charts/refinery/README.md

 ## Upgrading

+### Upgrading from 1.2.0 or earlier
+`PeerManagement` defaults are being set, including `NetworkIdentifierName: eth0` this was necessary to ensure communications when DNS on K8s can be flaky at times (especially on startup).
+If you had set this before you may need to update to use `eth0` instead as the value since the base image has also changed which controls this.

 ### Upgrading from 1.1.1 or earlier
 The default limits and replica count and memory were increased to properly represent minimum production requirements.
 - `replicaCount` has been increased from `2` to `3`